Resident Evil: Welcome to Raccoon City: Plot

-Meanwhile, the truck driver, bitten by his dog, transforms into a zombie and crashes his truck into the police station.
+The truck driver, bitten by his dog, transforms into a zombie and crashes his truck in front of the police station.
 Chief Irons tries to drive out of the city but is fired on by Umbrella guards attempting to contain the outbreak.
-Returning to the station, Irons is attacked by the truck driver's zombie dog but Claire rescues him.
-Claire and Leon retrieve weapons and encounter Bertolucci locked in a cell, who is then bitten by a zombie inmate.
-The station becomes overrun by zombies, and Leon, Claire, and Irons escape to the Orphanage, looking for a secret Umbrella tunnel leading to the mansion.
-A Licker kills Irons and attacks Leon, but he is saved by Lisa who recognizes Claire and gives them the keys to the secret passage.
-The pair discover the secret lab where Umbrella was experimenting on children like the Ashford Twins.
-Wesker encounters Dr. Birkin and his family deep inside the building.
-In the ensuing scuffle, Wesker is shot by Birkin, shoots him back, and then kills Birkin's wife in self-defense.
-When Wesker hesitates to pull the trigger on their child Sherry, Jill shoots Wesker.
+He returns to the station, where Claire and Leon encounter Bertolucci locked in a cell.
+Bertolucci is bitten by a zombie inmate and the station becomes overrun.
+Leon, Claire, and Irons escape to the Orphanage, looking for a secret Umbrella tunnel leading to the mansion.

+A Licker kills Irons and attacks Leon, but he is saved by Lisa.
+She recognizes Claire and gives them the keys to the secret passage.
+The pair discovers the secret lab where Umbrella was experimenting on children.
+Wesker encounters William and his family inside and has a shootout with them; he kills William's wife in self-defense.
+Jill shoots Wesker.
+Before apparently dying, Wesker tells her to escape via the underground train before the Umbrella Corporation destroys the city.
+William injects himself with the "G-Virus" and mutates.

-Before dying, Wesker tells Jill to escape via the underground train before the Umbrella Corporation destroys the city, while Birkin injects himself with the "G-Virus".
-Birkin begins to mutate and attacks Chris, before being shot down by Claire who has arrived at the lab with Leon.
-Chris, Sherry, Jill, Claire and Leon escape and board the train, but are derailed when Raccoon City and the Spencer Mansion are destroyed, allowing a mutated monster version of Birkin to reach them.
-It attacks the train and grabs Claire, but she stabs its face with her knife and gets released.
-Chris shoots the monster but runs out of bullets; Leon then destroys it with a rocket launcher.
+Chris, Jill, Claire, Leon, and William's daughter Sherry board the train but are derailed when Raccoon City is destroyed, allowing a monster version of William to reach them.
+Leon destroys the monster with a rocket launcher.
 As the Corporation states that there were zero civilian survivors in the aftermath of the destruction, the five survivors walk out of the train tunnel, leaving Raccoon City behind.

-In a mid-credits scene, Wesker awakens in a body bag, unable to see anything.
+In the mid-credits scene, Wesker awakens in a body bag, unable to see anything.
 A mysterious figure hands him sunglasses and introduces herself as Ada Wong.